Nitestack/dotfiles/README.md

 > $env:PATH += ";$env:USERPROFILE\.local\bin"
 > ```
 >
-> Alternatively, you use the following command to permanently add it to your `PATH` environment variable, if it's not already there (therefore you don't need to add it into your PowerShell config).
+> Alternatively, you can use the following command to permanently add it to your `PATH` environment variable, if it's not already there (therefore you don't need to add it into your PowerShell config).
 >
 > ```pwsh
 > if (!([System.Environment]::GetEnvironmentVariable("PATH", "User").Split(";") -contains "$env:USERPROFILE\.local\bin")) { [System.Environment]::SetEnvironmentVariable("PATH", "$([System.Environment]::GetEnvironmentVariable('PATH', 'User'));$env:USERPROFILE\.local\bin", "User") }